 2002 – 2005 BSc Physics, Imperial College London

-Real, R., Barbosa, A.M. & Bull, J.W. (in press) “Species distributions, quantum theory, and the enhancement of biodiversity measures”.
-Systematic Biology
+Real, R., Barbosa, A.M. & Bull, J.W.
+“Species distributions, quantum theory, and the enhancement of biodiversity measures”.
+Systematic Biology (pdf)

-Keith, S.A. & Bull, J.W. (in press) “Animal culture impacts species’ capacity to realise climate-driven range shifts”.
-Ecography
+Keith, S.A. & Bull, J.W.
+“Animal culture impacts species’ capacity to realise climate-driven range shifts”.
+Ecography (pdf)

 Bull, J.W., Maron, M. (2016) “How humans drive speciation as well as extinction”.
 Proceedings of the Royal Society B: Biological Sciences.
 DOI:10.1098/rspb.2016.0600.